 Promotes gluconeogenesis, converting amino acids into glucose for energy.

-Inhibits protein synthesis, leading to muscle breakdown if chronically elevated.
+Inhibits protein synthesis, which can contribute to muscle breakdown if chronically elevated.

 Regulates fat metabolism, promoting lipolysis during prolonged exercise.